-In this video, we're going to build on the technique we covered in an earlier video, where we add in missing data using formulas.
+In this video, we're going to build on the technique we covered in an earlier video, where we added in missing data using formulas.

-Here again we have music collection with some missing data.
+Here again we have a music collection with some missing data.

-The twist in this case is that the Artist isn't in the right column.
-Instead of column B, it appears in column C. You'll sometimes see this kind of pattern when data is exported from another system.
+The twist, in this case, is that the Artist isn't in the right column.
+Instead of column B, it appears in column C. You'll sometimes see this kind of pattern when the data has been exported from another system.

 We can do this with the IF and ISBLANK functions.
 If the cell in column E is blank, get the value in column C.

-If not, get the value in the cell above.
+If not, get the value from the cell above.

 This nicely fills in the Artist column.

 As before, this will create a chain of formulas.
-Most formulas simply look up.
-But in the Artist rows, the formula will point to column E.
+Most formulas simply get a value from the cell above.
+But in the Artist rows, the formula will get a value from column C.